Towards Real-World Validity in Generative AI Benchmarks: Understanding and Designing Domain-Centered Evaluations for Journalism Practitioners: Related Work

 While benchmarks play a vital role in defining the standards that newly developed AI systems strive for and are persistently used when marketing new models’ capabilities, there is a growing chorus of criticism regarding the effectiveness and validity of existing benchmarks.
 These criticisms, often drawing on literature reviews and qualitative studies, speak to the quality of data included in benchmarks, e.g. incorrect answers \cite{10.1145/3615355} and contamination which effectively allow the model to “cheat” on a benchmark by having the answers in its training data \cite{reuel2024betterbenchassessingaibenchmarks}, the ability to account for user perspectives and downstream use cases, i.e. ecological validity \cite{saxon2024benchmarksmicroscopesmodelmetrology, liao2025rethinkingmodelevaluationnarrowing, ethayarajh2021utilityeyeusercritique, 10.1145/3708359.3712152}, the ability to generalize to concepts benchmarks aim to test, i.e. construct validity \cite{liu2024ecbdevidencecenteredbenchmarkdesign, saxon2024benchmarksmicroscopesmodelmetrology, 10.1145/3615355}, reproducibility of benchmark evaluations \cite{biderman2024lessonstrenchesreproducibleevaluation}, and durability, including saturation and maintenance of benchmarks \cite{saxon2024benchmarksmicroscopesmodelmetrology}.

-While there have been efforts to address some of these criticisms, such as a framework on best practices for benchmark designers \cite{reuel2024betterbenchassessingaibenchmarks} or a system for standardized evaluation of language models \cite{biderman2024lessonstrenchesreproducibleevaluation}, few have specifically focused on addressing issues of ecological validity.
-In one example, Hardy et al. \cite{10.1145/3708359.3712152} focused on exploring the day-to-day utility of benchmarks with practitioners from tech, academia, and policy through an interview study and recommended that benchmarks be situated in real-world contexts and incorporate domain expertise.
-Our study expands on this line of research by engaging domain experts in a practitioner-centered design approach of a benchmark to support use cases in journalism and reflective of journalistic values.
-In the next section, we discuss prior work on constructing domain specific benchmarks and benchmarks rooted in real-world applications.
+Even though the current state of global model benchmarking addresses some of these concerns regarding user perspectives and contamination, the lack of context in test cases presented to users for rating still results in less ecologically valid and reproducible benchmarks.